grishrl/leagueUp/README.md

 ### Prerequisites

-Heroku Local CLI
+* Heroku Local CLI
-NPM
+* NPM,
-Clone the repo to your local machine
+* Clone the repo to your local machine

 ### Running locally